Dr Richard Parkinson

 Dr Richard Parkinson is a Fellowship trained neurointerventional neurosurgeon and minimally invasive spinal surgeon.
-He has been performing spinal surgery for 15+ years and has built his reputation on his conservative approach to surgery.
+He has been performing minimally invasive and complex spinal surgery for 16+ years and has built his reputation on his conservative approach to surgery.

 He is passionate about the long-term reduction of pain and improved function for patients following surgery, which he achieves through a focus on surgical excellence and technology, and a commitment to the highest standard of after-care rehabilitation.

 Dr Parkinson completed his training in neurosurgery in Sydney, Australia and then continued his surgical training in the USA at high-volume advanced surgical centres.
 He holds USA surgical Fellowships from the prestigious Northwestern Memorial Hospital in Chicago, completed under the guidance of the internationally recognised luminary neurosurgeons Professor Richard Fessler and Professor Hunt Batjer.

 Dr Parkinson was the first neurosurgeon in Australia to be trained in Neurointervention, including:

 He routinely performs percutaneous spinal fusion surgery and has one of the largest series of patients in Australia.

 While in the USA in 2011, Dr Parkinson assisted Professor Rick Fessler in the second-ever direct spinal cord stem cell transplant, which was performed at Northwestern Memorial Hospital.